wireapp/wire-server/docs/legacy/developer/api-versioning.md

 ## Server implementation

-On the server side, we normally have a single development version and multiple deprecated supported versions.
+On the server side, we normally have a single development version and multiple stable versions.
 When we make a change to the development version, no further actions are needed.

 However, the development version is disabled in production, so whenever we need those changes to actually be deployed, we have to perform a version bump.
 That means a few things:

  - freezing the current contract of the development version (see below);
- - turning the development version into a supported version;
+ - turning the development version into a stable version;
  - creating a new development version, which is an exact copy of the previous development version at the time of the bump.